SuperSpyTX/joelovesbtrees/README.md

 ## What Works

-- Insertion of nodes.
+- Insertion of nodes (100% working).
+- Deletion of nodes (all other cases fixed, not sure if theres more (99%)).

 ## Purpose

-This was created to help me understand Red/Black binary search trees better, but also it's for an upcoming project.
+This was created to help me understand Red/Black binary search trees better, but also it's for an upcoming 42 project I'm currently working on (malloc).